Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 Optional Homework
 -----------------

-Can you change the code so that each states behaviours are defined when the structs are instantiated?
+Can you change the code so that each state's behaviours are defined when the structs are instantiated?
 To do this you will need to:
 - modify the `Human` and `Cat` structs
 - add methods to the `Animal` trait